NicoArroyo84/testwud/README.md

 A user service has been created to communicate between the server and our controller.

 The server API service is implemented in api/server.js.
-The request header has been modified to allow CORS operations in all operations
+The request header has been modified to allow CORS operations in all operations.

 To create the navbar wudNavbar dynamically the states are get in the component controller, then using the ngrepeat directiveall the states with a label property are created.
-To know which states have a label defined a custom filter has been applied (isUndefined) in its controllerr
+To know which states have a label defined a custom filter has been applied (isUndefined) in its controller.

-To validate the email a directive (validateEmail) with this porpuse has been added which is been used in the user creation form, overwriting the angular default one (default one allows for instance email@sun.xx with ".xx"
+To validate the email a directive (validateEmail) with this porpuse has been added which is been used in the user creation form, overwriting the angular default one (default one allows for instance email@sun.xx with ".xx".

 ### Prerequisities